Clinical Psychology @ John Jay College

-All students admitted to the Clinical Psychology Program at John Jay College receive a comprehensive support package that includes full tuition remission, a stipend of $25,000 per year, and health insurance eligibility for five full years.
+All students admitted to the Clinical Psychology Program at John Jay College receive a comprehensive support package that includes full tuition remission for five full years.
+Admitted students may receive a stipend of approximately $25,000 per year.
 Students are required to pay student activity fees, as well as to contribute a nominal fee towards health insurance.
 When funding is available, students are required to work as research assistants in their first year and teaching assistants or teachers thereafter, in exchange for their stipends.

 Although students in the Program do not pay tuition, tuition is calculated via an in-state and out-of-state residence tuition structure and John Jay is responsible for paying some of the tuition to CUNY.
 For this reason, students are required to establish New York state residency by their second year or they are required to assume responsibility for any tuition differential for out-of state tuition.
 In state-tuition is $4,315 per semester or $8,630 for the entire academic year.
 An out-of-state resident is charged $835 per credit.
 The Program requires between 7 and 12 credits each semester, depending upon the student’s progression through the program.
 There is an application process by which an out-of-state resident can apply for reclassification as an in-state student.
 Details on that process are available here at the Graduate Center’s tuition rates page and the table below is the tuition rates for 2015-2016.

 In addition to the support package described above, students in the Program are eligible for a number of additional grants and fellowships available to CUNY students.
 These include fellowships designed to attract and retain well-qualified minority applicants such as the Dean K. Harrison Awards and the Magnet Award and other merit-based awards such as the Gillece.
 Our students have been successful at receiving CUNY Dissertation Fellowships as well.
 Detailed information on a range of fellowships is available here.

 Students have also been successful at receiving awards from other agencies including the Fulbright Fellowship, National Science Foundation, and others.
 Information about these awards is circulated to students each semester.